Skip navigation

 Course summary

-• Only at SMU can you take clinical modules that see you working at the Royal Courts of Justice and the Central Family Court.
+• Support through Court: Only at St Mary's London can you take clinical modules that see you working at the Royal Courts of Justice and the Central Family Court.

 • At St Mary’s Law Clinic, you’ll collaborate with the leading law firm Hodge, Jones & Allen to analyse real legal problems and advise the local community.